-Much of the work on joint evidence to inform the local plans was undertaken on behalf of the Ipswich Strategic Planning Authorities prior to the 2020/21 monitoring period and is documented in the Statement of Common Ground.
-During the monitoring period the Councils have co-operated further on the production of the following evidence:
+Much of the work on joint evidence to inform the local plans was undertaken on behalf of the Ipswich Strategic Planning Area (ISPA) authorities prior to the 20210/22 monitoring period and is documented in the ISPA Statement of Common Ground.
+During the monitoring period the Councils have co-operated further on the following:

-- Local Transport Modelling (ongoing); - Implementation of the Suffolk Coast RAMS (Recreational disturbance Avoidance and Mitigation Strategy).
+- ISPA Transport Mitigation Strategy and Implementation Plan (ongoing); - Implementation of the Suffolk Coast RAMS (Recreational Disturbance Avoidance and Mitigation Strategy).